Tattomoosa/mattotousa.art/content/paintings/into_the_golden_west/index.md

 height=11
 +++

-DATE IS WRONG
-SIZE IS WRONG

-"I hate to see you leave, but I love to watch you go" long long "I hate to see you leave, but I love to watch you go" long long "I hate to see you leave, but I love to watch you go" long long "I hate to see you leave, but I love to watch you go" long long "I hate to see you leave, but I love to watch you go" long long SO LONG SO LONG
+I hate to see you leave, but I love to watch you go...